-The practice of public interest law — whether in the criminal or civil context or a government or non-profit setting — requires an attorney to consider a host of issues distinct from one in private practice.
+(Formerly Law 472) The practice of public interest law — whether in the criminal or civil context, or a government or non-profit setting — requires an attorney to consider a host of issues distinct from one in private practice.
 How should decisions be made about priorities with limited resources?
 Where an organization has a broad social justice mission, where does litigation on behalf of individual clients or a group of clients fit in?
 Prior to initiating litigation or advancing a defense, what quantum of evidence should an attorney require?
 What role, if any, should an attorney's personal beliefs play in a course of representation?
-Through directed supervision of their externships in prosecutors', public defenders' or civil non-profit and government offices, as well as participation in weekly seminars, students will evaluate such questions in the context of their practical experience.
-For a complete description, students should read the Externship Handbook, which is available from the Levin Center for Public Service and Public Interest Law or online at: http://www.law.stanford.edu/program/centers/pip/externship/.
+Through directed supervision of their externships, as well as participation in weekly seminars, students will evaluate such questions in the context of their practical experience.
+Students are required to write weekly reflection papers of 2 to 3 pages.
+Elements used in grading: Attendance, class participation, weekly reflection papers and final reflection paper.